 Fundamentals of stage design set and property construction, as well as the principles of stage lighting and sound will be taught in this course.
 Stage production is an integral part of this class.
 Thus, each student will be required to attend play rehearsals and serve on production crews outside of class.
 Students will be required to read plays and/or see local productions.

 452901 Technical Theatre II

-Prerequisite: Technical Theatre I (1 credit) and teacher or counselor approval and an application may be required
+Grade Placement: 10 - 12 Prerequisite: Technical Theatre I; an application may be required Credit: 1

 What's next?
 Theatre Production I and III

 453901 Technical Theatre III